Chiesa di Sant'Antonio

 - E_UNESCO_HERITAGE

-The church was remodeled externally in 1537, as evidenced by the date inscribed on the stone lintel of the side door.
+The church was remodeled on the outside in 1537, as evidenced by the date inscribed on the stone architrave of the side door.

 Contact